 Oak Park is a wonderfully diverse, liberal and people-friendly home to lots of small grass roots arts and political organizations.
 There are plenty of wonderful little restaurants and independent shops, in addition to a few big box amenities.

-A port of entry for immigrants for over 150 years, Pilsen grew its Mexican-American population in the 60’s.
+A port of entry for immigrants for over 150 years, Pilsen grew its Mexican-American population in the 60’s and now blossoms with bold murals and a youthful spirit.
 It is home to the National Museum of Mexican Art and countless Mexican restaurants, grocers, bakeries and shops.
+Our unit

 River West attracts residents who desire a little more peace and quiet, while staying close to downtown.
 A short walk to the West Loop is incredibly convenient – for example, it’s a mere 15-minute stroll to the hot new 1K Fulton Google building.